alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 That does not make the application pure or remove its effects.
 It keeps the effects represented until execution begins.

-“Move effects to the edge” means moving final interpretation outward.
+"Move effects to the edge" means moving final interpretation outward.
 It does not mean defining every file read or service request in `Main`.

 A helper can describe an effect.
 Another helper can attach retry or validation.
 A larger function can compose those pieces.
-The boundary—perhaps `Main`, a request handler, a command dispatcher, or a background worker—selects dependencies and interprets the final program.
+The boundary-perhaps `Main`, a request handler, a command dispatcher, or a background worker-selects dependencies and interprets the final program.

 That boundary cannot inspect a complete `World` or guarantee that external state is correct.
 It can establish known preconditions, choose an observation point, request available consistency guarantees, and validate outcomes.